top of page

 • When VAT Applies: Typically, VAT becomes due when you supply goods or services.
 It also applies to advance payments you receive.

-• Exempt Supplies: Certain goods and services, such as specific financial or medical-related items, might be VAT-exempt.
+• Exempt Supplies: Certain goods and services, such as specific financial or medical products, might be exempt from VAT.

-• Reverse-Charge VAT: If you're a Georgian VAT payer receiving services from a non-resident, you may be responsible for paying the VAT.
+• Reverse-Charge VAT: If you are a Georgian VAT payer procuring services from a non-resident entity, you may be responsible for paying the VAT.

-• Digital Services: Businesses based outside Georgia, but providing digital services to Georgian consumers, likely need to register and comply with Georgian VAT rules.
+• Digital Services: Businesses based outside Georgia, but providing digital services to Georgian consumers, are likely required to register and adhere to Georgian VAT regulations.

-If you provide digital services to Georgian consumers without being established in Georgia, you could have VAT obligations.
-These rules are relatively new, so it's crucial to stay updated.
+If you offer digital services to Georgian consumers without a physical establishment in Georgia, you could face VAT obligations.
+These regulations are relatively recent, so staying informed is paramount.

-• Payments for your services go through a Georgian financial institution.
+• Payments for your services are processed through a Georgian financial institution.

 • The consumer is located in Georgia.